Inist-CNRS/lodex-widget/README.md

 action then creates the HTML which will be displayed within the tooltips.

 The best way to see what will be produced by the stylesheet is to use the [JBJ-Playground](http://inist-cnrs.github.io/jbj-playground/?input=http://article-type.lod.istex.fr/=/research-article?alt=jsonld).

+## add
+LodexWidget's method, to add the tooltips in the page.

+### options
+Object containing all options.

+#### persistent
+*boolean*
+*default value: false*

+If `true`, the tooltip won't hide when the mouse leaves its item's zone.
+It hides when the mouse enter the zone of another item.